umer480/kubernetes/persistent-volume.md

 ![image](https://github.com/user-attachments/assets/074fe635-ff26-469c-9ab8-e7fa5bd13565)

-PV is the representation of the actual storage. its actual/size capacity, backed by, etc.
+### What is PV object in Kubernetes:

-PVC is basically a `request` to use PV (actual storage)
+PV (Persistent Volume) is the representation of the actual /physical storage. its actual/size capacity, backed by, etc.

 ### Persistent Volume Creation Methods:

 1- Static / Manual Provisioning.

 2- Dynamic / Auto Provisioning.

-## How to create/define persistent volume:
+## How to create/define a persistent volume:

-its a kubernetes resource object defined via YAML. but it is an abstract component - means it need some physical storage. like
+It's a Kubernetes resource object defined via YAML. but it is an abstract component - means it needs some physical storage. like

-local hard driver from the cluster nodes.
+local hard drive from the cluster nodes.
-External NFS Servers outside kubernetes cluster.
+External NFS Servers outside Kubernetes cluster.
-Cloud Storage , AWS, Azure etc
+Cloud Storage, AWS, Azure etc

 ![image](https://github.com/user-attachments/assets/fc25db46-e563-43ae-9b93-0a1ccde611f0)